aiven/aiven-operator/docs/content/en/docs/kafka/_index.md

 kafka-sample   dev-advocates   google-europe-west1   startup-2   RUNNING
 ```

-## Using the connection secret
+## Using the connection Secret
-For your convenience, the operator automatically stores the Kafka connection information in a secret created with the name specified on the `connInfoSecretTarget` field.
+For your convenience, the operator automatically stores the Kafka connection information in a Secret created with the name specified on the `connInfoSecretTarget` field.
 ```bash
 $ kubectl describe secret kafka-auth